The Meanest Link Canoe Route

 What is the Meanest Link?

 “The Link” was dreamed up by Alex Hurley and Gordon Baker in the summer of 2004.
-The trip consists of four challenging canoe routes connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Huntsville, Brent on Cedar Lake, and Lake Opeongo.
+The trip consists of four challenging canoe routes connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Brent, Opeongo and Huntsville.
 Meanest’s love of canoe tripping and numerous feats of endurance on the trail were legendary, so Gord and Alex felt that a canoe route linking Algonquin Park and Algonquin Outfitters would be an appropriate way to honour him.
-Paddlers must follow a prescribed route between each location and follow a few traditions along the way.
-Each leg of the trip must be done as a single canoe trip, with the exception of the Huntsville/Brent leg, which due to the difficulty and time required, may be split into two sections.
-Ambitious paddlers with time on their hands can attempt the “Full Link” and do all four sections on one canoe trip totaling approximately 420km or 261miles .
+Paddlers must follow a prescribed route between each location and adhere to a few traditions along the way.
+Each section of the trip must be done as a single canoe trip, with the exception of the Huntsville/Brent leg which, due to the difficulty and time required, may be split into two sections.
+Ambitious paddlers with time on their hands can attempt to complete the full four-part link during one canoe trip, totalling approximately 420 km or 261 miles .

 In June of 2008, Will Lougheed and Chris Bosworth set out to become the second group to complete the full link.
-Leaving early June, Will and Chris were giving themselves 14 days, and 2 food drops to complete the trip.
-A family friend Clarke Wallace passed the day before the trip.
-The carbon Mattawa being used was named C.W 1 in memory of Clarke and the trip dedicated to him.
+Leaving in early June, Will and Chris gave themselves 14 days and two food drops to complete the trip.
+Their dear friend Clarke Wallace passed away the day before the trip, so the carbon/Kevlar Mattawa canoe (made by Swift) the duo used was named C.W.
+1 in his memory and the trip was dedicated to him.

-With Clarke looking over, the waters stayed calm, the weather clear and the trip was looking very positive.
-Will and Chris travelled an average of 14 hours a day under grueling conditions, sun stroke and a bit of foot rot but their determination overcame and the link was completed in 9 days.
-The time set is a record that will be hard to beat.
-They said that should their record ever be beaten they would do the trip again, but in old tripping fashion.
-With cedar canvas boats, canvas packs and only gear that was used the year the company was founded, 1961.
+With Clarke looking on from above, the waters stayed calm, the weather clear and the trip was very positive overall.
+Will and Chris travelled an average of 14 hours a day under grueling conditions, experiencing sunstroke and a bit of foot rot.
+However, their determination overcame all adversity and they completed the Link in just nine days.
+The time they set is a record that proved hard to beat!
+Chris and Will have vowed that, should their record ever be beaten, they would do the trip again but, this time, do it in old-school tripping fashion with cedar-canvas canoes, canvas packs and only gear that was used the year the company was founded, 1961.

 You can even join the Meanest Link community on Facebook!